BennyStrobes/Strober-lab-website/join/index.md

 [Email me](mailto:ben.strober@childrens.harvard.edu) with a description of your research interests and a CV.

-### Summer Internships

-I encourage you to apply to the [CHIP AI/ML internship program](https://www.chip.org/internship/chip-ai-internship).
+If you are interested in a summer intership, I encourage you to apply to the [CHIP AI/ML internship program](https://www.chip.org/internship/chip-ai-internship).
 Those interested in working with me are encouraged to indicate this in their cover letter.